 Looking for some more tasty smoothies?
 Give these a try:

-This green tea smoothie is a go-to favorite that adds the health benefits of green tea.
+This green tea smoothie is a go-to favorite that adds the nutrition of green tea.

 The flavor of orange shines through in this Orange Dreamsicle Smoothie.
 It’s delicious!